Altstadt (Zurich): Central

-The Central square at the northern border between Rathaus and Hochschulen quarters is a major junction of the Zürich tram system, served by lines 3, 4, 6, 7, 10 and 15 besides buses 31 and 46.
+The Central square at the northern border between Rathaus and Hochschulen quarters is a major junction of the Zurich tram system, served by lines 3, 4, 6, 7, 10 and 15 besides buses 31 and 46.
 Formerly called Leonhardsplatz, it was renamed after the Hotel Central built in 1883.

 Pfauen

 Situated at Heimplatz, vernacularly called the Pfauen, are the theatre Schauspielhaus Zürich and the art museum Kunsthaus Zürich.

 Bellevue

-The Bellevueplatz, a square at the southern border between the Rathaus quarter and the southern end of the Hochschulen quarter, right next to the lake outflow, is a major junction of the Zürich tram system, served by lines 2, 4, 5, 8, 9, 11 and 15 besides buses 912 and 916.
+The Bellevueplatz, a square at the southern border between the Rathaus quarter and the southern end of the Hochschulen quarter, right next to the lake outflow, is a major junction of the Zurich tram system, served by lines 2, 4, 5, 8, 9, 11 and 15 besides buses 912 and 916.
 It is situated at the lakeside, just north of Sechseläutenplatz.
 It is named for the Grandhotel Bellevue built in 1856, and is the nodal point of the quaysides that were built between 1881 and 1887 crossing the Quaibrücke towards Bürkliplatz and General-Guisan-Quai.